 All your subconscious wants is for you to be safe and happy and alive.
 But it doesn’t analyse your beliefs and habits.
 Sometimes things happen in life and the emotions, patterns and beliefs that form your response can get stuck in your body or your subconscious.
 Most likely they served you at the time…but they may have out stayed their purpose.

 The good news is that change doesn’t need to be difficult!
 There are several ways to access the power of your subconscious mind and update the software that no longer serves you.
-Our hypnotherapist Jan Sky has over 20 years experience in ‘subconscious whispering’, helping to identify what is driving your thoughts and behaviors so you release what you don’t need and move forward with your life.
+Our hypnotherapist Rebecca Eather has over 10 years experience in ‘subconscious whispering’, helping to identify what is driving your thoughts and behaviours so you release what you don’t need and move forward with your life.

 It really doesn’t matter what you want to change, working with the subconscious can literally empower anything!
 The more well known reasons for using hypnotherapy include: